Columns++ for Notepad++ documentation

 • When sorting numerically, fields which cannot be unambiguously interpreted as numbers sort to the beginning.

 • Align numeric uses slightly more lenient rules for recognizing numbers; the alignment of items which are not recognized as numbers is unchanged.
+The limitations in the Internal representation of numeric values and accuracy of calculations section above do not apply to Align numeric, as this command does not convert numbers to internal representation.

 Decimal separator is comma